Daily Photo – Opening Day on The Grand Canyon Skywalk

 It's about a two-hour drive from Las Vegas if you don't stop and well worth taking a day out to visit.
 From the Grand Canyon South Rim Visitor Center it's about a 4.5-hour drive.
 Oh, and their website carries a warning that Google Maps and MapQuest directions will mis-direct you to a town about 2-hours drive away!

-Below is a slightly different framing of the shot that shows the muddy Colorado River at the base of the canyon.
+Below is a slightly different framing of the shot that shows the muddy Colorado at the base of the canyon.
 About 12 miles to the north-west of here the silt load has been measured at between three to five tons per second!

 The Skywalk and the Colorado River